United Development Party

-The party was led by Suryadharma Ali until 2014 when he was prosecuted for corruption.
-From 2014 to 2016 the party was split in the dispute over its chairmanship.
-In April 2016, Muhammad Romahurmuziy was declared a new chairman after a reconciliation congress.
-In the 2014 election, the party won 6.53 of the popular vote, an increase from the 5.33 percent it won in 2009 but lower than 8.15 percent of 2004.
+The United Development Party (Partai Persatuan Pembangunan, PPP or P3), is a one of the Islamist political party in Indonesia.
+At the time of its declaration on January 5, 1973, this party was the result of a merger of four religious parties, namely the Nahdlatul Ulama Party (NU), the Islamic Education Movement (PERTI), the Indonesian Islamic Union Party (PSII), and the Indonesian Muslims' Party (PARMUSI).
+The first chairman at that time was Mohammad Syafaat Mintaredja.
+The merger of the four religious parties was aimed at simplifying the party system in Indonesia in facing the first general election during the New Order in 1973.
+Because the party's distinctive logo was associated with Islamic religious politics, the PPP was popularly known as the Ka'bah Party.

 History

 Origins

-Ten political parties participated in the 1971 legislative elections, a number that President Suharto considered to be too many.
+Ten political parties participated in the 1971 legislative election, a number that President Suharto considered to be too many.
 Suharto wished that political parties be reduced to just two or three and that the parties should be grouped based on their programs.

 The basis for the merger that would result in the birth of the PPP was a coalition of the four Islamic Parties in the People's Representative Council (DPR) called the United Development Faction.
-This faction consisted of Nahdatul Ulama (NU), the Muslim Party of Indonesia (Parmusi), the Islamic Association Party of Indonesia (PSII) and the Islamic Education Movement (Perti).
+This faction consisted of Nahdatul Ulama (NU), the Indonesian Muslims' Party (PARMUSI), the Indonesian Islamic Union Party (PSII) and the Islamic Education Movement (PERTI).